exajobs/security-engineer-interview-collection/README.md

 # Security Engineering at Google: My Interview Study Notes

 > Welcome Security Engineering FAANG (MANGA) Interview Collection ®.
-A collection of awesome software, libraries, documents, books, resources and cool stuff about DevOps.
+An ongoing & curated collection of awesome software, frameworks and libraries, learning tutorials and videos, technical guidelines and best practices, and cheatsheets in the world of Security Engineering Career.
-Thanks to our daily readers and contributors.
+> Thanks to our daily readers and contributors.
 The goal is to build a categorized community-driven collection of very well-known resources.
 Sharing, suggestions and contributions are always welcome!

 ### Contents